 Stan: A 16 hour flight for a bad pun?
 (Stan smiles, points at Bullock) Yes.
 Yes.

 Yakko: You should see how he brushes his teeth.

-And, in Count Duckula, they spend 1/10th of the episode just getting ready for a single pun.
+- In Count Duckula, they spend 1/10th of an episode getting ready for a single pun.

-A Fosters Home For Imaginary Friends short has Coco — who, as usual, is only capable of saying her name.
+- A Foster's Home for Imaginary Friends short has Coco — who, as usual, is only capable of saying her name.
 Throughout the episode, she is slowly joined by a group of imaginary friends who themselves only say one thing: a disgruntled "Nuts", a pirate who yells "Arr!", a pink thing who sings "Faa~", and another who mutters "Lingfrom".
 At the end, they are joined by a two-headed friend who points to his companion and states, "This guy".
-Bloo is almost immediately hit by a falling cocos nucifera drupe seemingly materializing from the ether.
+Bloo is almost immediately hit by coconuts falling from the sky.

 - ReBoot introduced the Armored Binome Carriers, a type of airship carrying binome soldiers (binomes being the common citizens of Mainframe).
 Megabyte has the ability to turn binomes, and some other lifeforms, to his side.
 Throughout the second season, ABC, the channel that showed Reboot, had become increasingly unforgiving to the makers of this show as they wanted it removed from their lineup.
 One battle, in that season, has Bob and his team of fellow Guardians armed with a fleet of Armored Binome Carriers.
 When some of them switch sides in the battle under Megabyte's orders and start firing at Bob's ship, he utters, "The ABCs have turned against us!"